top of page

 Here’s a simple way to apply POD and POC in your daily life:

-Notice whats comes up — anger, fear, shame, avoidance, or even excitement.
+1. Notice whats comes up — anger, fear, shame, avoidance those are some of the distractor implants.

 “I destroy and uncreate anywhere this is sticking me and release any reactions that no longer serve me.”